AFLplusplus/fuzzer-challenges/README.md

   * symcc + qemu (via `test-symcc.sh` and `test-symqemu.sh`, use it's docker container)
   * manticore (via `test-manticore.sh`)

-Note that manitcore and symqemu success can depend on compile options.
+Note that manticore and symqemu success can depend on compile options.

 ## Testcases: